vchoutas/expose/README.md

            --save-vis [True/False] \
            --save-mesh [True/False]
 ```
-You can select if you want to save the estimated parameters, meshes and renderings by
+You can select if you want to save the estimated parameters, meshes, and renderings by
 setting the corresponding flags.

 ## Citation